fordonez792/chat-app/README.md

 - Communcation between front and back end
 - Creation of an organized back end to communicate with both the front end and the database
+- Safe and secure login and signup procedures using JSON Web Tokens
 - REST API
 - CRUD functions to manage data in database
 - Database management through MySQL and Sequelize JS